What can occur on your feet?

 If left untreated, warts can grow in size and multiply, spreading into clusters over several areas and can be transferred to other parts of the body.

 What causes heel cracking?

 Cracked heels are splits in the skin of the heel.
 The cracks form due to excessively dry skin, anhydrosis or callus which has lost its elasticity.
-This callus if left untreated can become deep raw or bleeding and painful cracks.
+This callus, if left untreated, can become deep raw or bleeding with painful cracks.